Minimal and nearly minimal measure expansions in connected unimodular groups: Pseudometrics and group homomorphisms onto tori

 We now verify that $\Gamma$ satisfies the desired properties.
-It is easy to see that (1) and (2) follows immediately from our construction, and (3) is a consequence of Lemma~\ref{lem: estimationoftotallength}.
-Now obtain $\alpha_\lambda$ is as in Corollary~\ref{cor: a_lambda} and an irreducible $\lambda$ sequence $(g_1, \ldots, g_n)$ such that $t(g_1, \ldots, g_n) = \alpha_\lambda$.
+It is easy to see that (i) and (ii) are immediately from the construction, and (iii) is a consequence of Lemma~\ref{lem: estimationoftotallength}.
+We now prove (iv).
+Using Corollary~\ref{cor: a_lambdanew}, we obtain an irreducible $\lambda$-sequence $(g_1, \ldots, g_n)$ with $t(g_1, \ldots, g_n) = \omega$ and $n < 4/\mu_G(N(\lambda))$.
 Note that

-Hence, there must be $k \in \{1, \ldots n\}$ such that $\alpha_\lambda/3< t(g_1, \ldots, g_k)<2\alpha_\lambda/3 $.
-Set $t_1 = \mathrm{id}_\TT$ and $t_2 = t(g_1, \ldots, g_k) $ for such $k$.
-It is then easy to see that $\|t_1-t_2\|_\TT> 1/3$. \end{proof}
+Hence, there must be $k \in \{1, \ldots n\}$ such that $\omega/3< t(g_1, \ldots, g_k)<2\omega/3 $.
+Set $t_1 = 0$ and $t_2 = t(g_1, \ldots, g_k) $ for such $k$.
+It is then easy to see that $\|(t_1-t_2)/\omega\|_\TT> 1/3$. \end{proof}

 To construct a group homomorphism from $G$ to $\TT$, we will need three more facts.
 Recall the following measurable selection theorem from descriptive set theory; see~\cite[Theorem~6.9.3]{Measuretheory}.